Bruna-Andelieri/FungiFantasy/README.md

 **EPIC CUSTOM MODELS**
 - As an admin, I can view the inquiries submitted via the contact form to respond to customer queries.
 - As a visitor, I can enter my details on the Contact form so that I can send a message to the company.
-- As a visitor, I can enter my details on the Contact form so that I can send a message to the company.
 - As a user logged in after the purchase I can write a review about the product.
 - As a user logged in after the purchase I can rate the product purchased.
 - As a logged-in user, I can click the 'Add to Wishlist' button to save my favorite items for future reference.